 Steps for Incoming J-1 Student Interns & Departments

 The process of requesting J-1 Student Intern visa status begins with the host department.
-Once the NU department has submitted a complete request to the IO, the IO advisor will review the documents and send a required questionnaire to the student intern's supervisor.
-After the questionnaire is returned, the IO advisor will issue the Exchange Visitor (EV) a DS-2019 and DS-7002, which is used to obtain his/her J-1 visa stamp at the U.S. embassy/consulate outside the U.S.
+Once the NU department has submitted a complete request to the IO, the IO advisor will review the documents and will issue the Exchange Visitor (EV) a DS-2019 and DS-7002, which is used to obtain his/her J-1 visa stamp at the U.S. embassy/consulate outside the U.S.

 1. Collect required documents